 The MHRN access line

-Upon calling or emailing in to the MHRN service, an AIS Mental Health Advisor, who is a qualified psychologist, will discuss your concerns and circumstances.
+Upon calling or emailing the MHRN service an AIS Mental Health Advisor, who is a qualified psychologist, will discuss your concerns and circumstances.
 The next step will be to connect you (or the person you are referring) to the most suitable psychologist or mental health practitioner, based on their expertise and location.
 All practitioners are highly skilled in mental health, understand the high performance sporting environment and the unique demands faced by elite athletes and those in the sporting system.

 Please note that the MHRN is not an emergency call service.
 If you are urgently concerned about your wellbeing, or that of someone close to you, please call Lifeline on 13 11 14 for immediate 24/7 support.
 If someone’s life is in danger, call 000 at once.